 (d) The {\em lower Pareto frontier} (or simply {\em Pareto frontier}) of $\cS \subset [0, 1]^K$, denoted by $\Lambda(\cS)$, is the set of elements of $\cS $ that do not dominate any another element of $\cS $. \end{definition}

 The Pareto frontier of a set may be empty, as is certainly the case when the set is open.
-But one can show that the Pareto frontier of a compact set is always non-empty.
-The proof is presented in the Appendix~\ref{apx:proofs}.
+But one can show that the Pareto frontier of a non-empty compact set is always non-empty.

-\begin{lemma} Suppose that $\mathcal{S}$ is a compact subset of $\mathbb{R}^K$.
+\begin{lemma} Suppose that $\mathcal{S}$ is a non-empty compact subset of $\mathbb{R}^K$.
 Then $\Lambda(\mathcal{S})$ is non-empty. \end{lemma} Since compactness is equivalent to a set being closed and bounded in Euclidean spaces, any closed subset of $[0,1]^K$ has a non-empty Pareto frontier.
 We next define the {\em upset} of a set, illustrated in Figure \ref{fig:upset}.

 \begin{definition} Let $\cA$ be a subset of $\cB\subseteq\mathbb{R}^K$.
 The {\em upset} of $\cA$ in $\cB$ is defined as $\bcA = \{\bx \in \cB \mid x_k \geq y_k \mbox{ for all } k, \mbox{ for some } \by \in \cA\}$, i.e., $\bcA$ is the set of all points in $\cB$ that dominate some point in $\cA$.
 Equivalently, $\bcA = \{\bx \in \cB \mid \bx = \by + \bv, \mbox{ for some } \by \in \cA \mbox{ and } \bv \succeq \mathbf{0}\}$. \end{definition}